sou3mar/devops-in-practice-workshop/instructions/12-extending-deployment-pipeline.md

 Once the profile is saved, we can configure the new stage of our pipeline, by going to the "ADMIN" menu, clicking "Pipelines", and opening the "PetClinic" pipeline.
-Opening the "Stages" tab, we can create the new stage with the following configuration (again adding a line break after the `-c` argument):
+Opening the "Stages" tab, we can create the new stage with the following configuration (adding a line break after the `-c` argument):

 * Stage name: `deploy`
 * Initial job name: `deploy`